dataluscorp/browser/docs/contributing/editor.rst

 Editor / IDE integration
 ========================

-You can use any editor or IDE to contribute to Firefox, as long as it can edit text files.
+You can use any editor or IDE to contribute to Datalus, as long as it can edit text files.
 However, there are some steps specific to mozilla-central that may be useful for a better development experience.
 This page attempts to document them.